zubinchopra/portaldocs/portal-sdk/templates/top-extensions-debugging.md

     ko.dataFor($0).observablePropertyICareAbout.subscribe(function (value) { debugger; })
     ```

-1. At that point, you can leverage the framework to see the callstack across `iframes`.
-The following call returns the combined callstack of the current frame to the bottom of the stack that is associated with the other iframe.
+1. At that point, you can leverage the framework to see the call stack across `iframes`.
+The following call returns the combined call stack of the current frame to the bottom of the stack that is associated with the other iframe.

 ```json
 MsPortalFx.Base.Rpc.Internal.messageContext.callStack